Azure/java-aks-aca-dapr-workshop/docs/modules/01-assignment-1-lab/2-lab-instructions.md

 ## Step 1.
 Running Kafka using Docker or Rancher Desktop

-From the root of **source code** folder, run the following command to configure and start Kafka from your locally installed Docker or Rancher Desktop
+From the root of **source code** folder, run the following command to configure and start Kafka from your locally installed Docker or Rancher Desktop:

 ```bash
 docker-compose up -d